Data Governance in Real-time CDP

 Policy enforcement for activated segments

 Policy enforcement still applies to segments after they have been activated, restricting any changes to a segment or its destination that would result in a policy violation.
-Due to the numerous components involved in activating segments to destinations, any of the following actions can potentially trigger a violation:
+Due to how data lineage works in policy enforcement, any of the following actions can potentially trigger a violation:

 - Updating data usage labels